 6. Hikes and Trails in and around Bwindi Impenetrable Park:

-Not only can you hike through the Forest, but there are also many hikes and nature walks in and outside Bwindi Impenetrable Forest that match various fitness levels.
+Not only can you hike through the Forest, but there are also many hikes and nature walk in and outside Bwindi Impenetrable Forest that match various fitness levels.

 Trails can be found in Buhoma, Ruhija, Rushaga, and Nkuringo.
 Some are birding hikes, while others focus on the scenery of Bwindi Impenetrable Forest.